pablogzalez/iCloud-Backup-Tool/README.md

 3. 🖥️ Install the required dependencies:
 <p>   pip install -r requirements.txt</p>

-4. ⚙️ Set up your iCloud credentials in the script.
+4. ⚙️ Set up your iCloud credentials in the .env file.
 Optionally, set up Telegram credentials for notifications.

 ## 📖 Usage
 After setting up your credentials, you can run the script to perform backups.
 Optionally, you can enable Telegram notifications.